vaishanavichoure/vaishanavichoure/README.md

-- 👋 Hi, I’m @vaishanavichoure
+- 👋 Hi, I’m @vaishanavichoure ✨
-- 👀 I’m interested in Software Development ...
-- 🌱 I’m currently learning Full stack software development course...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+👀 I like solving problems that give beautiful and worthwhile results, and makes life easier🌱!
+💻 I’m currently working as an Jr.Project Engineer in a Product Based Team 💞️ I like to untangle complex looking problems through concepts of Data Structures and Algorithm 📫 You can mail me at vaishanavichoure10@gmail.com

 <!---
 vaishanavichoure/vaishanavichoure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.